 The plugin I'm using is a default VST in Logic Pro.
-No matter what digital audio workstation you're using, it too will come with a default compressor.
+No matter what digital audio workstation you're using (here's the best DAWs), it too will come with a default compressor.
 It may look different, but the same options will be provided, so you'll still be able to follow along just fine.

 Obviously, the first thing you need to do is add a compressor plugin to your vocal track in your multi-track mixer.
 If you don't know how to do that, please read the manual for your DAW software.